up-csi/rfc-modules/src/rfc/rfc-02.typ

 ```

 #note[
     While the `tailwind.config.js` file is only still _officially_ supported due to backwards compatibility, it is actually _necessary_ to make this non-theme-variant-directive magic work.
-It is in `tailwind.config.js` that the utility class names can actually be set for the color variables that were not defined in `@theme`.
+It is in `tailwind.config.js` that the utility class names can be set for the color variables that were not defined in `@theme`.
 ]

 = Development Proper
 == File Organization<file-org>
 All files inside the `src/routes` folder MUST only be
-+ `+` files (e.g. `+page.svelte`), and
++ `+` files (e.g., `+page.svelte`), and
 + *page-specific UI* components, stored in a `(ui)` folder in the parent route folder.

 Everything else in the `src` folder that can be put in a sub folder of `src` and MUST NOT be in the `src/routes` folder SHALL be put in the `src/lib` folder (aliased as `$lib`).
 See #link(<lib-folder>)[The `$lib` Folder] for a recommended file organization for `$lib`.